Analyst (Information Technology)

 Applications Systems Analyst

 An applications systems analyst builds IT systems once the requirements have been defined by a business (systems) analyst and uses data modelling to generate different possible solutions as a means of finding the best result for the client.
 They analyse system components and monitor data flow to improve efficiency.
 They draw up detailed design documents for systems, using charts and diagrams that indicate the various steps involved for designers and programmers, and describe the system in ways that the client can understand.
-They also prepare other detailed documentation (including hardware and tender specifications, process flow documentation, and rules and instructions for designers and programmers) and help with client-site installation activities.
+They also prepare other detailed documentation (including hardware and tender specifications, process flow documentation, and rules and instructions for designers and programmers) and help with client site installation activities.

 A computer tester may have several different roles, including initial testing of a newly built system.
-This could be undertaken together with experts in the subject area and other IT professionals such as programmers.
+This can be undertaken together with experts in the subject area and other IT professionals such as programmers.
 Computer testers may also be involved with clients at the application testing stage.

 A data modeller undertakes data modelling, which is the analysis and design of the information in the system, as part of the development of options for the client.

-A network analyst is involved in the analysis of data flow and the technical requirements and equipment that best suits an organisation's network.
+A network analyst is involved in the analysis of data flow and the technical requirements and equipment that best suit an organisation's network.
 They investigate the physical space requirements for network equipment; plan a network's size, capacity and configuration; and talk with network system management to ensure that client needs are met.
 They may also work with network designers and programmers to build and implement network solutions.

 Operations Systems Analyst